 How Do You Recruit Great Talent?
 You Create It.

-- Know your employer value proposition
+1. Know your employer value proposition

-- Focus on outcomes and long-term goals
+2. Focus on outcomes and long-term goals

 Timberland offers a “field service” program to help channel employees with a passion for technically oriented work into those types of jobs.
 Burton’s Women’s Leadership Initiative helps female employees develop skills that lead to upward mobility, inspiring cultural change from within the company’s ranks.

-- If it doesn’t feel right for the brand, walk away
+3. If it doesn’t feel right for the brand, walk away

 REI emphasizes the importance of aligning core values to attract and retain employees who will thrive.
 By hiring candidates whose beliefs align with the company’s purpose, REI employs a workforce that best contributes to the company and the culture.

-- Find a way to make it better every day
+4. Find a way to make it better every day

-REI utilizes its retail locations as opportunities for community outreach.
-By “getting very local” and pulling talent from the communities it serves, REI ensures that its employees look like its customers, fostering an inclusive environment and attracting a broader base of participants in the active-outdoor industries.
+REI uses its retail locations as opportunities for community outreach.
+By “getting very local” and pulling talent from the communities it serves, REI’s employees look like its customers, fostering an inclusive environment and attracting a broader base of participants in the active-outdoor industries.